aschmiedeke/gbtdocs/docs/source/how-tos/receivers/mustang2/mustang2_proposal.rst

 -------------------------
 MUSTANG-2 is NOT included in the GBT sensitivity calculator thus sensitivities are typically calculated using simulations or previous observations.

-For galaxy clusters, one can run simulations or use the tables in this :download:`memo </_static/mustang2_documents/Observing_Galaxy_Clusters_With_M2.pdf>` to compute the expected compton Y or peak and corresponding required sensitivity.
+For galaxy clusters, one can run simulations or use the tables in this :download:`Observing Galaxy Clusters with M2 memo </_static/mustang2_documents/Observing_Galaxy_Clusters_With_M2.pdf>` to compute the expected compton Y or peak and corresponding required sensitivity.
 Then reference the table on the :ref:`mapping webpage <MUSTANG-2 Mapping Information>` and use the following relation to compute required integration time.

 As a general rule one can use the relationship between integration time (t) and sensitivity (:math:`\sigma`) where t :math:`\propto` 1/:math:`\sigma ^2` and the values in the table above to calculate the required integration time or desired sensitivity.
 For example, if one would like to calculate the required integration time corresponding to a desired sensitivity:
 	* From the radiometer equation :math:`t \propto` 1/:math:`\sigma ^2`